RCSLT Conference 2025: 80 years and beyond

 Location: Online

-The RCSLT Conference is our flagship event, which takes place every two years to bring together SLTs from the UK and around the world to connect across sectors, specialisms, career stages and locations.
+As our flagship event, which takes place every two years, RCSLT Conference brings together SLTs from the UK and around the world to connect across sectors, specialisms, career stages and locations.
+Delegates will have two days filled with opportunities for learning, professional development and networking.

 This year we are celebrating 80 years of the RCSLT, which means this is the perfect time to recognise and celebrate the speech and language therapy profession as well as share learning, innovation and the latest in SLT practice.